 Verify your pages’ keywords and website optimization

 Optimize new pages for the same keywords and concepts as the old pages.
 Failure to do so can result in a loss of traffic and therefore revenue and reach.
 The BrightEdge Keyword Reporting and Page Reporting capabilities can help you identify keywords and success rates of the various pages.
-This will provide guidance as you begin to build the pages of your new site as well as giving critical benchmarks for ranking performance before and after the website migration.
+This will provide guidance as you begin to build the pages of your new site as well as giving critical benchmarks for ranking performance before and after the site migration.

 Ensure that you know the statistics of your old site and your expectations of the new one